cujojs/rest/CONTRIBUTING.md

 pull request.
 We're happy to provide guidance but please research the subject on your own including searching the mailing list for prior discussions.

 ## Sign the Contributor License Agreement

-If you have not previously done so, please fill out and submit the s2js CLA form.
-The Contributor Agreement provides that any code you contribute to the project, will be jointly owned by yourself and VMware.
-It helps protect you, us and more importantly our users from IP infringement claims.
+If you have not previously done so, please fill out and submit the [s2js CLA form][].
+You'll receive a token when this process is complete.
+Keep track of this; you may be asked for it later!

-We hope to automate this process in the near future, but for now post to the [s2js-contrib][] group, and we'll get you set up.
+Note that emailing/postal mailing a signed copy is _not_ necessary.
+Submission of the web form is all that is required.

-When you've completed the CLA (signed by you and VMware), simply add the following in a comment on your pull request:
+Once you've completed the web form, simply add the following in a comment on your pull request:

-    I have signed and agree to the terms of the s2js Individual Contributor License Agreement.
+    I have signed and agree to the terms of the s2js Contributor License Agreement.

-Please add the statement above to all future pull requests as well, simply so the team knows immediately that this process is complete.
+You do not need to include your token/id.
+Please add the statement above to all future pull requests as well, simply so that the team knows immediately that this process is complete.

 ## Create your branch from `dev`